zoidz123/zoidz123.github.io/docs/signatory-server.md

 ### Fetch Price Quotes

 To display prices to users, crypto brokerages will need to request price quotes from the signatory server, which will retrieve the price from the auction winner (i.e. market maker who won the appropriate auction).
-The signatory server will check if the price request is endorsed and depending on the type of quote request (see [here](fetching-price-quotes.md) for more), it will craft and return a transaction back to the user.
+The signatory server will check if the price request is endorsed and depending on the type of quote request (DFlow defines [two types of quotes](fetching-price-quotes.md)), it will craft and return a transaction back to the user.

 ### Send Transactions

 If the user submits the order (i.e. user signs the crafted transaction from signatory server), the signatory server will conduct proper checks and forward the user's signed transaction to the market maker (who won the auction) to be filled.
+The market maker will send a settlement transaction to the appropriate destination (i.e. the chain the order came from).

 ### Update DFlow Ledger